tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

         print(fasta_record)
 ```

-Compare the descriptiveness of this code compared to that of the procedural
+Compare the descriptiveness of this code to that of the procedural example at
-example at the beginning of this post.
+the beginning of this post.

-But you had to write so much more code to get to this point, is it really worth it?
+*But you had to write so much more code to get to this point, is it really
+worth it?*

 I go back to the scenario outlined earlier in this post.
 Imagine that you had
 to extend the logic of the code to be able to filter based on the length of the
 sequence.
 Which code base would you rather use as a starting point?
 If you are
 unsure, try adding this functionality to both code bases to find out which one
-is easier.
+is more extensible.

 ## Try to avoid re-inventing the wheel